 The garage is one of the few places where incandescent light bulbs still reign—specifically, those installed for garage door opener lighting.
 The garage door opener is a poor base for a light bulb with its significant vibrating.
 In addition to the vibrating peril, garage door opener lights are not generally on for very long at a time.
 This frequent on/off cycle puts the light bulb at further risk of doom!

-Rough Service Light Bulbs Get the Job Done
+Rough Service Light Bulbs (or Safety Bulbs) Get the Job Done

-The current best light bulb for this application is actually an incandescent.
-Rough service incandescent light bulbs (these light bulbs are best equipped to do battle with garage door opener fixtures), as the name implies, are designed to withstand the rigors of frequent power cycling and vibration.
-Rough service light bulbs are also sometimes known as "safety light bulbs".
+The current best light bulb for this application is actually an incandescent bulb.
+Rough service incandescent light bulbs (the best equipped to do battle with garage door opener fixtures), as the name implies, are designed to withstand the rigors of frequent power cycling and vibration.
+Rough service light bulbs are also sometimes known as "safety light bulbs."

 Basement and dungeon lighting can be similar to living room lighting, depending on the type of basement or dungeon you have.
 Regarding basements, however, if your basement is furnished as a room with furniture and light fixtures then you'd probably once again do best with compact fluorescent light bulbs.

 Basements Benefit From Daylight Compact Fluorescent Light Bulbs

 Using daylight 6500K compact fluorescents makes windowless basements not that much different from rooms with sun shining through windows.
 The sunlight emulation of daylight bulbs is most pleasing; I use them in nearly every fixture in my house.
 If you plan on putting compact fluorescent light bulbs in recessed ceiling fixtures, check out CFL floodlights.
 The standard design of CFLs doesn't work as well in recessed fixtures, as the majority of light is lost in the recessed part of the ceiling.